top of page

 • ID/residence card

 🔍 Tip: Many banks now accept virtual appointments.
-Still, an in-person visit will often give you a more accurate and personal assessment.
+However, an in-person visit can often give you a more accurate and personal assessment.

-Buying your first property in Malta doesn’t start with browsing, it starts with budgeting.
+Buying your first property in Malta doesn't start with browsing; it begins with budgeting.
 With the right financial preparation and support, you’ll avoid surprises and stay in control of your journey to homeownership.

 🎯 Ready to see what you can afford?
 Try Yitaku’s free home loan calculator and explore properties that match your financial reality.